JMaloney16/argocd_instantiate/readme.md

 - `token` - The kubeconfig authentication token.
 - `insecure` - Validate certificates boolean.
 - `argocd_password` - The password to assign to the `admin` user in ArgoCD.
+- `argocd_values`(optional) - Absolute file path to values.yaml for the argo-cd chart.
 - `argocd_version`(optional) - The version of the argo-cd chart to use.

 The `argocd_password` should be provided as a bcrypt hashed string, this can be generated with ```htpasswd -nbBC 10 "" $ARGO_PWD | tr -d ':\n' | sed 's/$2y/$2a/'``` where $ARGO_PWD is the password in plain text.